bkesterbyld/maroon-potato/src/pages/index.md

         media_width: fourty
       - title: Powerful
         content: >
-          Above's logic engine follows fundamental programming patterns, enabling engineers to easily collaborate or take over
+          Above's logic engine follows fundamental programming concepts, enabling engineers to easily collaborate or take over

-          *   Get the power of an imperative programming language like Java or C, and scales from simple to complex logic
+          *   Delivers the power of an imperative programming language like Java, and scales from simple to complex logic

           *   Unifies structured  and unstructured data into a single